Update February 2020: Meso is now being operated as an open-source project. Learn more at https://meso.health.

 We’re excited to announce that we’re expanding Watsi to provide health coverage!
-Together, Watsi Crowdfunding and Watsi Coverage will help create a world where everyone has access to care — whether that’s by raising money through crowdfunding or enrolling in health coverage.
+Together, Watsi Crowdfunding and Watsi Coverage (Meso) will help create a world where everyone has access to care — whether that’s by raising money through crowdfunding or enrolling in health coverage.

 Five years ago, in a Costa Rican town called Watsi, one of our founders met a woman on a hot, crowded bus who was asking passengers for donations to fund her son's healthcare.